iifl-logo

 Human Resources

 The Companys Human Resource philosophy is to establish, build and retain a strong performance and competency driven culture with greater sense of accountability and responsibility.
 The Company has been focused to create an environment that assists the employees to enhance their sense of pride in what they are doing thereby contributing to better productivity.
-The Company through its effective HR policies and systems has always encouraged its workers to innovate and apply new ideas so as to achieve quantum leaps in both size and scale of operations.
+The Company through its effective HR policies and systems has always encouraged its workers to innovate and apply new ideas to achieve quantum leaps in both size and scale of operations.
 The Company believes that its real strength lies in the commitment and quality of its people.
 Employees are provided opportunity to grow and prosper.
 Since there was no operation in the company there were no human resources employed during the year.

 Particulars of Employees

-The Company has No Employees due to sluggish market conditions coupled with other economic factors which has resulted in no operation.
+The Company has no Employees due to sluggish market conditions coupled with other economic factors which has resulted in no operation.

 Corporate Governance